jenkinsci/appscan-plugin/README.md

                     topic](https://help.hcltechsw.com/appscan/ASoC/asd_AppScanStandard.html).
 				-   **Application login**: Select a Login method from the available options so AppScan can scan pages that require authentication.
-					- **Login not required**: Leave this selected if no login is needed
+					- **Login not required**: Leave this selected if no login is needed.
 					- **Login required: Username and password**: Select this option to allow login to the application using a username and password.
 						-   **Login User** and **Login Password**: If your app requires login, enter valid user credentials so that